 \section{A Simple QPTAS for Doubling Metrics -- Proof of Theorem~\ref{thm:qptas}}

-In this section, we give a simple approach for obtaining an algorithm running in time $\exp(((d p \eps^{-1})^p \log n)^{O(d)})$, which is a quasi-polynomial bound for any fixed $d$.
+In this section, we give a simple approach for obtaining an algorithm running in time $\exp(((d \rho \eps^{-1})^{1/\rho} \log n)^{O(d)})$, which is a quasi-polynomial bound for any fixed $d$.
 In this section and the next, it will be convenient to see an assignment of a client $c$ to a center $\ell$ as a path from $c$ to $\ell$ that may intersect portals and whose length is simply the $p$th power of the sum of the length of the segments of the path.

 Our algorithm is very simple.
 Let $\eps > 0$ be a sufficiently small constant.
 Assume we know how to compute a $\gamma$-approximate solution $L$.
 We show how to compute a solution of cost at most $(1+\eps)\cost(\opt) + \eps \cdot \cost(L)$.
-As a start, the algorithm computes a randomized split-tree $\calD$.
-Let's condition on the event that $\calI_{\calD}$ is a good instance (w.r.t. $L$).
+At start, the algorithm computes a randomized split-tree $\calD$.
+Let's condition on the event that $\calI_{\calD,L}$ is a good instance (w.r.t. $L$).
 This happens with probability at least $1-\eps$ by Lemma~\ref{lem:valid}.
-The algorithm then computes $\calI_{\calD}$ and works in $\calI_{\calD}$, its goal being to find the best valid solution in $\calI_{\calD}$.
-We design a dynamic program that given $\calI_{\calD}$ and $L$ computes a $(1+\eps)$-approximation to the best valid solution.
+The algorithm then computes $\calI_{\calD,L}$ and works in $\calI_{\calD,L}$, its goal being to find the best valid solution in $\calI_{\calD,L}$.
+We design a dynamic program that given $\calI_{\calD,L}$ and $L$ computes a $(1+\eps)$-approximation to the best valid solution.
 We then preprocess this new instance as follows.